matter-labs/local-setup/README.md

 This repository contains the tooling necessary to bootstrap zkSync locally.

+By default, it doesn't use any docker volumes, so all the data is lost when docker is stopped.

 ## Dependencies

 To run zkSync locally, you must have `docker compose` and `Docker` installed on your machine.